conjurdemos/workshop/README.md

-# CyberArk Conjur Open Source Lab
+## CyberArk Conjur Open Source Lab

+# Create an account:

 ## In your browser:
  - Go to https://www.conjur.org/get-started/try-conjur.html